Brij Mangal Rai: Early life

 Born in a Bhumihar farming family in village Khardiha of district Ghazipur of Uttar Pradesh, Brijmangal Rai was a very brilliant student.
-In the year 1926 A.D. he passed 6th standard from Karimuddinpur Middle School.
-However he couldn't complete his education due to his devotion to the motherland.
-In a very tender age he got influenced by Mahatma Gandhi and left his school to become a freedom fighter.
-Due to his perseverance, commitment and hard work he rose to prominence very quickly in the congress sangathan.
-At the age of only 22 years he was nominated as mandal secretary of Congress sangathan.
-Hence inviting attention of oppressive and brutal British government agencies, he had to go underground for several years.
-In spite of many raids and tip-offs he could not get arrested.
-But he was not inactive in all those years.
-Police started harassing his family and sealed his house, which lock got opened only after the independence.
-British government terminated the services of his younger brother Brijnath Rai, who was working as market inspector in those days.
-But Brijmangal Rai didn't get deviated from his path.
-His only dream was to see the motherland free of British subjugation.
+He passed 6th standard from Karimuddinpur Middle School in 1926 but did not complete his education due to his devotion to the motherland.
+He was influenced by Mahatma Gandhi, leaving school to become a freedom fighter.
+He rose to prominence very quickly in the Congress Sangathan and was nominated as a mandal secretary when aged 22.
+In this role he attracted attention of British government agencies, causing him to go underground for several years.
+He avoided arrest, despite many raids and tip-offs, and remained active.
+The police harassed his family and his house was sealed until after independence.
+The British government terminated the services of his younger brother Brijnath Rai, who was working as market inspector in those days.

 Freedom fighter

 In 1942 Quit India movement, Brijmangal Rai played an important role conducting organisational activities.
 He was served an arrest warrant within a week of spearheading the movement.
 But he got underground and was not arrested until four years.
 As a result, the entire property of his family was attached.
 In the year 1946 he was arrested but British Government was packing its bags from India.
 All the independence activists were being released, therefore all the charges were withdrawn against Brijmangal Rai and subsequently he was released.